16 things to do in the North of England this spring

 Read More

 A nightclub where the only music played all night long is Taylor Swift?
 Yes please!
 Swiftogeddon – The Taylor Swift Club Night runs UK-wide throughout the year, bringing Swifties together to sing and dance their hearts out to Taylor’s hits, from ‘Fearless’ to ‘Folklore’.
-Rest assured, only Taylor’s version will be played where possible and friendship bracelets will be exchanged of course.
+You’ll be dancing through the lightning strikes and exchanging friendship bracelets all night long.

 Prepare to be swept away by a mesmerising musical journey like no other.
 The Candlelight Concerts are bringing a whole new level of magic to the vibrant city of London, and you won’t want to miss it.